Are you getting all you can out of Baserow?

 length(text)

-In a table used to track blog posts, for example, this is an extremely useful formula to check the number of characters in an article or meta description.
-You can use a formula like the following to output the character count of the text field:
+In a table used to track blog posts, for example, this formula is extremely useful for checking the number of characters in an article or meta description.
+Use the following formula to output the character count of the text field:

 length(field('Meta description'))

-Naturally, one of the most popular uses for the formula is detecting how many characters you have put in, and if you have exceeded the specified limit.
-A simple IF statement can be used to display an output message based on the number of characters.
+One popular use for this formula is to detect how many characters you have entered and if you have exceeded the specified limit.
+Use a simple IF statement to display an output message based on the number of characters.

 if(field('Meta description length')<=160, '✅', '❌')